Networking Interview Questions

 Secondly, in wireless networks, the CSMA/CA (Carrier Sense Multiple Access/Collision Avoidance) protocols are used to identify and stop collisions between two devices trying to transmit data concurrently.
 Before attempting to communicate, each device measures the signal strength of other devices.
 If no other signals are detected, two devices can broadcast at once.
 A device will randomly wait a certain amount of time after detecting another signal before attempting to transmit again.

-Q. 44: Briefly explain what is tunnel mode.
+Q. 44: Briefly explain what tunnel mode?

 As a general rule, tunnel mode isolates information that enables a safe point-to-point link between two distant locations.
 Furthermore, this is frequently used to establish a Virtual Private Network (VPN).
 Additionally, tunnel mode protects the actual IP header by encapsulating the complete IP packet in a new IP header, which also changes the source and destination IP addresses to tunnel endpoints.